edelooff/Lightbox/README.md

 Information about the controller and commands that can be sent.
 The name for the controller is present under the key `controller`, the number of outputs is given as an integer under the key `outputs`.
 Command rates are specified on the key `commandRate`, this object has entries for both the `combined` and `perOutput` rates.

+The number of outputs is provided in the `outputCount` key, the number of layers on each output is provided by the `layerCount` key.

 The physical device information is provided, the `type` of this is always provided, other keys for this are present dependant on the type of the attached hardware.

 For transitions, the action, layer blending method, and transition envelope can be configured.
 The available values for these can be gathered from the API output.
 The keys `layerBlenders`, `outputActions` and `transitionEnvelopes` have the information for this.